alankrantas/micropython-TEA5767/README.md

 radio.search(mode=True, freq=90.0)
 ```

-When the search mode is on (True), the actual frequency may change right after you selected any frequency.
+When the search mode is on (True), the actual frequency may change after you selected the frequency.
+It may take a little while, so remember to use radio.read() (see below) to update frequency info.

 * dir = search direction; 1 means go up (default), 0 means go down on frequency.
 * adc = signal ADC resolution, default 5.
 The adc level can be set as 0 (no search), 5, 7 or 10.
+* freq = set a new frequency and search from there

 And if you change frequency by using radio.change_freqency(), the search direction will be set to the same direction of frequency change.